Mental disorder: Mood disorders

 Other affective (emotion/mood) processes can also become disordered.
 Mood disorder involving unusually intense and sustained sadness, melancholia, or despair is known as major depression (also known as unipolar or clinical depression).
 Milder, but still prolonged depression, can be diagnosed as dysthymia.
 Bipolar disorder (also known as manic depression) involves abnormally "high" or pressured mood states, known as mania or hypomania, alternating with normal or depressed moods.
 The extent to which unipolar and bipolar mood phenomena represent distinct categories of disorder, or mix and merge along a dimension or spectrum of mood, is subject to some scientific debate.

 Psychotic disorders

 Patterns of belief, language use and perception of reality can become dysregulated (e.g., delusions, thought disorder, hallucinations).
 Psychotic disorders in this domain include schizophrenia, and delusional disorder.
-Schizoaffective disorder is a category used for individuals showing aspects of both schizophrenia and affective disorders.
-Schizotypy is a category used for individuals showing some of the characteristics associated with schizophrenia, but without meeting cutoff criteria.
+Schizoaffective disorder is a category used for individuals showing aspects of both schizophrenia and affective disorders: its diagnostic criteria require a major mood episode alongside the core symptoms of schizophrenia during an uninterrupted period of illness.
+Schizotypy refers to a set of personality traits reflecting, at a subclinical level, some of the characteristics associated with schizophrenia, without meeting the criteria for a schizophrenia spectrum diagnosis.

-Personality disorders

-Personality—the fundamental characteristics of a person that influence thoughts and behaviors across situations and time—may be considered disordered if judged to be abnormally rigid and maladaptive.
-Although treated separately by some, the commonly used categorical schemes include them as mental disorders.
-Personality disorders, in general, are defined as emerging in childhood, or at least by adolescence or early adulthood.
-There is an emerging consensus that personality disorders, similar to personality traits in general, incorporate a mixture of acute dysfunctional behaviors that may resolve in short periods, and maladaptive temperamental traits that are more enduring.
-Furthermore, there are also non-categorical schemes that rate all individuals via a profile of different dimensions of personality without a symptom-based cutoff from normal personality variation, for example through schemes based on dimensional models of personality disorders.

-A number of different personality disorders are listed in the DSM-5-TR, including those sometimes classed as eccentric, such as paranoid, schizoid and schizotypal personality disorders; types that have described as dramatic or emotional, such as antisocial, borderline, histrionic or narcissistic personality disorders; and those sometimes classed as fear-related, such as anxious-avoidant, dependent, or obsessive–compulsive personality disorders.

-While the DSM-5-TR standard model diagnoses personality disorders as distinct categories, the ICD-11 classification of personality disorders contains a single, dimensional personality disorder which is diagnosed according to severity, with the possibility to additionally diagnose trait domains.
-In the case of the Alternative DSM-5 Model for Personality disorders, the approach chosen is a dimensional–categorical model, in which diagnosis can consist of either predefined categories based on specific combinations of traits and functioning levels, or of a general diagnosis called personality disorder – trait specified.
-The ICD-11 classifies schizotypal disorder among primary psychotic disorders rather than as a personality disorder as in the DSM-5.